stmoreau/general-fe-knowledge/README.md

 So to check if a value is NaN we have the function isNaN:
 `isNaN(NaN); // true`
 But,
 `isNaN("foo”); // true` this is a bug because if you pass something that is not already a number to isNaN it is trying to convert this value to a number first and then test to see if it resulted into NaN.
-So by the time isNaN checks the value “foo” is already NaN.
+So by the time isNaN checks the value “foo” it's already NaN.
 Fatal flaw!
 To fix that bug we can use the following:
 ```
 if (!Number.isNaN) {